-How to Become a Life Coach – This article will show you how to become a life coach and was written to make a practical difference between success and failure.
+How to Become a Life Coach – This article will show you how to become a life coach.
+We wrote it to make a practical difference between success and failure.
 This is the ultimate guide!

 There are people for whom becoming a life coach is an ideal career choice.
-Many life coach candidates, however, miss the opportunity to follow their passion due to bad advice, often published by life coach training centers and marketing gurus whose sole interest is to sell training.
+Many life coach candidates, however, miss the opportunity to follow their passion due to bad advice, often published by life coach training centers and marketing gurus whose sole interest is to sell their own product.

 It’s time for a real guide that shows you, step-by-step, how to become a life coach.
-And we’ll dispense with the unrealistic expectations.
+And we won’t waste your time with unrealistic expectations.

 If you are serious about becoming a professional life coach, you will be encouraged by what you read here.
 We’ve outlined the process very clearly in order to help you safely and sanely make the transition into your new coaching business.
 We also recommend taking the Life Coach Aptitude Test so you can discover which skill sets to focus on in your life coach training.